 Visiting Vermont with non-skiers?
 Killington offers much more for them to do than drink beer in the lodge or tend the fireplace in the condo.

-- The Killington Tubing Park has multiple lanes and lift service, so you can get the maximum number of fun runs during your 90-minute tubing session.
+- The Killington Tubing Park has multiple lanes and lift service, so you can get the maximum number of fun runs during your 60-minute tubing session.

 Killington’s extensive snowmaking operation is a primary reason the mountain can stay open from late October through June 1 even in the face of New England’s wildly unpredictable winter weather.
 But the action hardly pauses when the snow inevitably melts.
-In addition to the Beast Coaster, warm-weather activities at Killington include golf, a mountain bike park with 29 trails and more than 30 miles of (mostly) downhill lift-serviced riding and more than a dozen activities at the Snowshed Adventure Center including a zipline, ropes course, jump tower, trampoline and a challenging 5,000-square-foot maze.
+In addition to the Beast Coaster, warm-weather activities at Killington include golf, a mountain bike park with 29 trails and more than 30 miles of (mostly) downhill lift-serviced riding and more than a dozen activities at the Snowshed Adventure Center including a zipline, ropes course, jump tower, trampoline jump and a challenging 5,000-square-foot maze.
+Segway and ATV tours and kayak and paddle board rentals are popular options, too.

 A day on the slopes or in the adventure park will wear you out, which is just one of many reasons you should consider staying overnight at Killington rather than packing up the car for home.
 The resort has a wide variety of lodging options, from the posh Killington Grand Resort Hotel and the rustic Killington Mountain Lodge to inns and condos.